John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 #

-Here are other benchmarking runs to try with svdBenchMark:
+Here are other benchmarking runs to try with svdBenchMark():

      # Under MRO
      svdBenchMark(6000, cores = c(1, 3, 6), MRO = TRUE, MKL = FALSE)